 Age – The body’s metabolism slows down with age so older drug users tend to retain substances longer in their system.

-Body fat – Some drug metabolites like PCP and THC get stored in fat cells, and a person’s metabolic rate tend to go slower the more body fat a person has.
-It is therefore harder to flush out drugs from the system of a user with plenty of body fat.
+Body fat – Some drug metabolites like PCP and THC get stored in fat cells, and a person’s metabolic rate tends to go slower the more body fat a person has.
+It is, therefore, harder to flush out drugs from the system of a user with plenty of body fat.

 Ingestion/administration method – The manner by which drugs are ingested has a bearing on their detection times.
 For example, the body takes longer to flush out orally ingested marijuana, compared to when it is smoked.